top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/20_probability_basics.md

 <div class="check" markdown="1">
 Write down the conditional pmf for the scenario just described assuming an oracle tells you that the die roll is even.
 In other words, what is p(x|EVEN)?

-(Warning: if you think this is very easy that's good, but don't get over-confident)
+(Warning: if you think this is very easy that's good, but don't get over-confident.)
 </div>

+Comment: I love editing. -AC

 The joint and conditional distributions are related by the following (which could be considered a definition of the joint distribution):